Your way to an interactive retro

 Basically, a whiteboard can be useful at many times of a retro because you can use a whiteboard for many purposes.
 For example for

-• a creative Check-in
+• on creative check-in

 • the development of Action Items